Dermogod/Demo-expect-shell/README.md

-# Demo-expect-shell-
+# Demo-expect-shell
-Combined shell+expect script including SQL queries for synchronizing MySQL Tables Despite the SQL queries need an edit for the better, the automation made by .sh and .exp working good, so it can be used for wider aims.
+Combined shell+expect script including SQL queries for synchronizing MySQL Tables.\n Despite the SQL queries need an edit for the better, the automation made by .sh and .exp working good, so it can be used for wider aims.